ucsd-ets/datahub-example-notebook/README.md

 In this step you will build the image using the Dockerfile you created.
 Here you have two options:

 1. Install the Docker Client and build the image locally and push (upload) it to Docker Hub.
 This will require you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on your local Windows PC/Mac or [Docker Engine](https://docs.docker.com/engine/install/) on Linux.
 You can also use a remote Linux server with Docker installed for building Docker Images and testing them.
 The commands will be the same, but if you don't have docker locally, you cannot develop locally, only on DSMLP.
 For development on Windows, I strongly recommend you to install the [WSL 2 engine](https://docs.microsoft.com/en-us/windows/wsl/install) for a better experience.

-2. ~~Make use of the free [automated build](https://docs.docker.com/docker-hub/builds/#configure-automated-build-settings) service and Docker Hub will build and distribute the image for you.
-If you are feeling confident, go straight to this option, but it is quite difficult to debug and pinpoint the build issue if there is one.~~ Removed since no longer free

 2. Setup a [GitHub Actions](https://github.com/features/actions) configuration file inside your project.
 A template is provided and require minimum modification.